DeepDiverGuy/django-swiftapi/README.md

 ## Database Recommendation

-- `django_swiftapi` heavily relies on the `ArrayField` for managing file-fields.
+- `django-swiftapi` heavily relies on the `ArrayField` for managing file-fields.
 So you need to use a database that supports ArrayField.
 Normally, PostgreSQL is a good fit.

 ---